Last Updated February 15th, 2023 at 10:41 am by Lisa

 - Preheat your oven to 225 degrees.

-- In a large roasting pan, rub the dry rub over the pork loin.
-Optional: trim the fat layer if you wish.
+- Optional: trim the fat layer if you wish.
+In a large roasting pan, rub the dry rub over the meat.

-- Place the pork loin uncovered with the fat layer facing up before roasting.
-Now the pork won't be dry, it will look wet.
+- Place the meat uncovered with the fat layer facing up before roasting.

 - IMPORTANT: This recipe was tested in a GAS OVEN.
-If you have an electric oven, cook uncovered at 225 for 5 hours and an additional hour covered with a small amount of water on the bottom.
+If you have an electric oven, cook uncovered at 225 for 5 hours and an additional hour covered with foil and a small amount of water or apple juice on the bottom.

 - Insert an oven-safe thermometer into the center or thickest part of the pork loin.
 Check the temperature throughout cooking, a wireless digital thermometer makes this really easy.

-- Once the pork loin has reached 200 degrees, shut off the oven and let the pork loin roast cool for an hour before removing from the oven.
+- Once the internal temperature has reached 200 degrees, shut off the oven and let the pork loin roast cool for an hour before removing it from the oven.

-- Cooking Time: 2 ½ hours per pound, or 5 hours for a 2 lb pork loin roast.
+- Cooking Time: 5 hours for a 10 lb pork loin roast.

-- In the roasting pan, shred and pull the Pulled Pork Oven Roasted meat with two forks working in opposite directions.
-Toss into the rub and drippings.
+- In the roasting pan, shred and pull the meat with two forks working in opposite directions.
+Toss into more rub and drippings if desired.

 - Optional: Toss in your favorite BBQ sauce.